InVeritaSoft/DWM3001C-starter-firmware/Docs/RS485-TIMEOUT-DIAGNOSIS_1.md

 ### 7. Advanced Diagnostics

-#### Test DE/RE Pin Manually
-1. Connect multimeter to P0.06
-2. Power on board
-3. Should read LOW (0V) - RX mode
-4. Send command that triggers response
-5. Should see pin go HIGH briefly during response
-6. **If pin doesn't change**: DE/RE not connected or firmware issue

 #### Test UART Pins Directly
 1. Use oscilloscope or logic analyzer
-2. GPIO 19 (RX): Should see data when Pi5 sends
+2. GPIO 15 (RX): Should see data when Pi5 sends
-3. GPIO 15 (TX): Should see data when board responds
+3. GPIO 14 (TX): Should see data when board responds
-4. **If no data on GPIO 19**: RO pin not connected or converter issue
+4. **If no data on GPIO 15**: RO pin not connected or converter issue
-5. **If no data on GPIO 15**: Board not sending or DI pin not connected
+5. **If no data on GPIO 14**: Board not sending or DI pin not connected

 ### 8. Quick Fixes to Try

 1. **Swap RO and DI connections** (if currently reversed)
-   - RO → GPIO 19
+   - RO → GPIO 15 (RX)
-   - DI ← GPIO 15
+   - DI ← GPIO 14 (TX)

-2. **Check DE/RE connection**
-   - Ensure DE/RE → P0.06
-   - If converter has separate DE and RE, connect both to P0.06

-3. **Try different converter**
+2. **Try different converter**
    - Some converters have different pinouts
    - Verify converter datasheet

-4. **Check baud rate**
+3. **Check baud rate**
    - Must be exactly 115200
    - Check converter and Pi5 settings

-5. **Add pull-up/pull-down resistors**
+4. **Check converter auto-direction**
-   - Some converters need pull-up on DE/RE
+   - Some converters automatically switch direction
-   - Try 10kΩ pull-up to 3.3V on DE/RE
+   - Verify converter datasheet for requirements

 ### 9. What to Report